 Are you looking for the best Norfolk coastal cottages for a UK staycation?
 From cute cottages to beautiful beach views, these are my top picks!

-For those of you looking for a UK staycation this summer, somewhere to get away from it all, then look no further than these Norfolk coastal cottages.
+For those of you looking for a Norfolk staycation this summer, somewhere to get away from it all, then look no further than these Norfolk coastal cottages.

 One of the best things about visiting Norfolk is you get a fraction of the tourists anywhere else around the United Kingdom.
 That means if you plan it just right, you can have the beaches all to yourself.

-If you’re planning a holiday on the Norfolk Broads or along the coast then these are some of the best North Norfolk cottages for you.
+If you’re planning a holiday on the Norfolk Broads or along the coast then these are some of the best north Norfolk coastal cottages for you.

 All of these places featured in this post are really close to the beach.
 Obviously being by the sea is such a bonus, so I really wanted to highlight that.

-It doesn’t matter whether you’re looking for a romantic weekend away with your partner or a Norfolk Airbnb for the whole family, you’re bound to find the ideal place here.
+It doesn’t matter whether you’re looking for a romantic weekend away with your partner or a Norfolk apartment for the whole family, you’re bound to find the ideal place here.

 I really hope you enjoy the Norfolk coast as much as I do.
 As I said, it’s such a beautiful place in the UK and perfect for a wee holiday!